-Choosing the right mortgage can be complicated.
+Choosing the right mortgage can be complicated, especially if you're a first-time buyer.
 Is a variable or fixed mortgage best for you?
 How much do they cost and can the cost change over time?
 Understanding the key features of each type of mortgage and which one is most likely to save you money can be tricky.
 Our guide looks at variable vs fixed-rate mortgages and how to decide which one is right for your circumstances.

 Compare fixed rate mortgages if you're remortgaging, a first-time buyer, looking for a buy-to-let or moving home

-fixed-rate mortgages fix your interest rate for an agreed period of time.
-They are not affected by the Bank of England, so the interest rate will not change throughout the duration of the deal.
-Variable rate mortgages, on the other hand, can change at any time, including during their initial periods.
+Fixed-rate mortgages fix your interest rate for a set period of time.
+All types of variable rate mortgages, on the other hand, can change at any time, including during their initial periods.

-There are some other key differences between fixed and variable rate mortgages, however, they are dependent on the type of variable rate mortgage you choose.
-The table below explains this in greater detail to help you to better understand the benefits of variable vs fixed mortgage rates:
+This table below explains some other key differences between fixed and variable rate mortgages, dependent on the type of variable rate mortgage you choose:

 To see the average current mortgage rates across more product types, please visit our rates page.